 THE NATURALIST'S NOTEBOOK by Nathaniel Wheelwright and Bernd Heinrich is a guide to being a better observer of nature in every season, with a 5-year blank calendar-journal at the back to call your own.

 SPIDERS AND THEIR KIN is a tiny treasure, a little book that will get you understanding and appreciating these incredibly important creatures, and even beginning to ID the major groups.
 Best $7ish ever spent.

 PETERSON GUIDE TO WOODPECKERS: Learn from a longtime conservationist and woodpecker expert why most species are mainly black and white, and how they evolved to withstand all that hammering and much more, plus in-depth species profiles.

 COMMON SPIDERS OF NORTH AMERICA: Want to get really serious about spiders?
 This is the book, richly illustrated and packed with learning: ID hints, native ranges, even behavioral insights into different species.

-BETTER BIRDING: Not a field guide, exactly, but a serious guide to how the pros observe birds using contextual cues, from senior staffers of eBird.org and the American Birding Association.
-Particular focus on groups including raptors; sea, water and shorebirds; birds of the woodland edge; open-country birds, etc. Science-heavy.
+BETTER BIRDING: Not a field guide, but a science-heavy guide to how pros observe birds using contextual cues, from senior staffers of eBird.org and American Birding Association.
+Includes raptors; sea, water and shorebirds; birds of the woodland edge; etc. Science-heavy.